Remote Contractor Management: Best Practices for 2025

 - Termination: How either party can end the agreement.

-- Confidentiality: A non disclosure agreement (NDA) to protect sensitive company information.
+- Confidentiality: A non disclosure agreement (NDA) to protect sensitive company information is a critical first line of defense.

-- Intellectual Property (IP): A clause that assigns ownership of the work product to your company.
+- Intellectual Property (IP): A “work for hire” clause that assigns ownership of the work product to your company.
 Without this, the contractor may legally own the code or content they create for you.

 Many companies skip a formal onboarding process for contractors, which is a big mistake in effective remote contractor management.
 A structured contractor onboarding workflow (ideally supported by an HRIS) helps contractors get up to speed quickly and feel like part of the team.
 In fact, companies with strong onboarding programs have seen new hire retention improve by 82% and productivity by over 70%.